Order of Visit: High Point # 48

 Day 2 – Oasis Camp to BIG Sandy

 I was surprised that I’d stayed so warm during the night up on the plateau, but there was definitely a chill in the air as we emerged from our still-soaking wet tents.
-Hopefully we’d get some sunshine and dry air to dry them out this morning.
+Hopefully, we’d get some sunshine and dry air to dry them out this morning.

-The three of us enjoyed chatting and liesurely eating as the morning sunshine slowly crept across the plateau and warmed our faces and bodies.
+The three of us enjoyed chatting and leisurely eating as the morning sunshine slowly crept across the plateau and warmed our faces and bodies.
 It was shaping up to be a lovely day to hike, and then it became even better when an entire herd of mountain goats appeared, including several young kids!

 Mountain goats!!!